bevyengine/bevy-website/content/learn/book/control-flow/events.md

 ## Entity Events

-Up until now, Events have been utilized in a *global* context, meaning that observers will run their code without taking any specific entities into account.
+Up until now, events have been utilized in a *global* context, meaning that observers will run their code without taking any specific entities into account.

 What if we do have some unique functionality that we want to run on certain entities?
 We can achieve this by modifying our `Event` types to implement [`EntityEvent`] rather than [`Event`]: